 Each year our Diocesan Synod passes the Diocesan Budget; so the Synod decides how much the diocese can spend on ministry, largely on the basis of how much local churches can pay into the Common Fund through their Free Will Offer.

 But it is helpful to have some idea of how much it costs to support ministry - can you give us an indication for a typical parish?

-There is great variety across our diocese and very many parishes share ministry provision these days so, for the purpose of this document, we have kept things as simple as possible by identifying the costs directly associated with ordained ministry, and then dividing all the other support costs by the number of 'Ministry Units' we have (i.e. groups of parishes cared for by the same parish priest).
+There is great variety across our diocese and very many parishes share ministry provision these days so, for the purpose of this document, we have kept things as simple as possible by identifying the costs directly associated with ordained ministry, and then dividing all the other support costs by the number of Ministry Units we have.

-On that basis, the cost of providing ministry works out at about £80,000 for a group of parishes led by a single stipendiary priest.
+On that basis, the cost of providing ministry works out at about £83,000 for a group of parishes led by a single stipendiary priest.